petri-labs/mokita/networks/mokita-1/upgrades/v11/testnet/guide.md

 ## Manual Option

-1. Wait for Mokisis to reach the upgrade height (5865000)
+1. Wait for Mokita to reach the upgrade height (5865000)

 2. Look for a panic message, followed by endless peer logs.
 Stop the daemon